 Take a Walk (or a Run)

-This one is good for the dog owners too, go outside.
-Go for a walk or a run and leave your phone and ipod home.
-Just hear the sounds, see the trees, notice the wildlife.
-Focus on how it feels to walk, how your breathing changes, how different surfaces feel different underneath your feet… you get the drift
+Go outside.
+Take the dog for a walk.
+Go for a run—and leave your phone and ipod home.
+Just listen to the sounds around you, see the trees, and notice the wildlife.
+Focus on how it feels when your foot meets the pavement, how your breathing changes, and the way the breeze feels on your face.

 Cook or Bake

 Cooking or baking is a great way to connect with yourself.
-I especially like baking bread, because it gets your hands in there.
+I especially like baking bread because it gets my hands in there.
 Whatever you chose to make, make it by hand.
-No mechanical short-cuts, so the foodprocessor and mixer stay packed away.
+No mechanical short-cuts—so the food-processor and mixer stay packed away!
+It about being in the process of cooking.

 “In all examples, the technique is to savor every moment of what you’re doing instead of letting your mind wander (as it naturally wants to)” (From Meditate Without Sitting Still: Turn Everyday Actions into a Practice by Melanie Pinola).